afraanika/WebApplication/README.md

 ## Run

-Application listens to the port no 5000.
+Server listens to the port no 5000.